What Protection Do Pregnant Employees Have at Work?

 An easy way to find a sexual harassment lawyer near you is to ask yourself: “Does the

-employment lawyer near me have any former clients who would talk about their experience working with the lawyer?”
+employment lawyer near me has any former clients who would talk about their experience working with the lawyer?”
 It is common for asking a lawyer about their work on prior sexual harassment cases.
 It is not offensive to ask about their relationships with clients.
 With the

 current ease of going online, you can also check prior clients vouching for the lawyer by writing reviews.
 Two common ways to look for reviews are on Google and Yelp.
 Simply google the lawyer’s name and the Google and Yelp reviews will appear.
 Many attorneys will also post